glapointe7/HousePrices/Analysis.md

 colnames(dataset)[colnames(dataset) == 'HeatingQC'] <- 'HeatingQualCond'
 colnames(dataset)[colnames(dataset) == 'FireplaceQu'] <- 'FireplaceQual'
 colnames(dataset)[colnames(dataset) == 'PoolQC'] <- 'PoolQualCond'

-train <- dataset[dataset$SalePrice > -1, ]
-test <- dataset[dataset$SalePrice == -1, ]
 ```

-## Anomalies Detection
+## Data Coherence
 We also need to check the logic in the dataset to make sure the data make sense.
 We will enumerate facts coming from the code book and from mathematics logic to detect anomalies in this dataset.
 We will need to identify these anomalies and check how many of them we will find to calculate the percentage of abnormal houses in this dataset.

-1. The feature 'FirstFloorArea' must not have an area of 0 ft².
-Otherwise, there would not have a first floor, thus no stories at all and then, no house.
+**1. The feature 'FirstFloorArea' must not have an area of 0 ft².
+Otherwise, there would not have a first floor, thus no stories at all and then, no house.**

 The minimum area of the first floor is 334 ft².
 Looking at features 'HouseStyle' and 'MSSubClass' in the code book, there is neither NA value nor another value indicating that there is no story in the house.
 Indeed, we have 0 NA values for 'HouseStyle' and 0 NA values for 'MSSubClass'.

-2. It is possible to have a second floor area of 0 ft².
+**2. It is possible to have a second floor area of 0 ft².
 This is equivalent to say that there is no second floor.
 Therefore, the number of stories must be 1.
-Note that a 1.5 story house has 2 levels thus 2 floors and then the second floor area is greater than 0 ft².
+Note that a 1.5 story house has 2 levels thus 2 floors and then the second floor area is greater than 0 ft².**

 The minimum area of the second floor is 0 ft².
 Looking at the feature 'MSSubClass' in the code book, the codes 45, 50, 60, 70, 75, 150, 160 must not be used.
 For the feature 'HouseStyle', the codes '1Story', 'SFoyer' and 'SLvl' are the possible choices.